girder/large_image_wheels/README.md

 - More executables

   A variety of executables are bundled with the wheels in appropriate `bin` directories.
-There are additional tools that could be added (for instance, OpenJPEG has some executables that could be added to the OpenSlide or the vips wheel).
+There are additional tools that could be added.
 If there is a specific need for an executable that hasn't been included, please create an issue for it.

 - Automate version checks